We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 - Honey: Honey is another amazing natural sweetener you can add to your overnight oats.

 - Peanut Butter: You can add a scoop of peanut butter to your overnight oats to bump up the protein and flavor.
-Talk to your doctor or midwife before eating peanut butter while pregnant. there are some studies that show eating peanut butter during pregnancy can increase the chance that your baby will develop a nut allergy.
+Peanut butter is generally considered safe to eat during pregnancy, as long you do not have a peanut allergy.

 Just be sure to prepare them with pasteurized milk or water to keep you and your unborn baby safe.